| | |

 Plan for the Elevators and Funiculars

 Given Lisbon’s hilly terrain, elevators and funiculars are strategically placed to make navigating the inclines easier.
-The Elevador de Santa Justa and the Bica Funicular are not only functional but also provide fantastic views of the city.
+The Elevador de Santa Justa and the Bica Funicular are not only functional, but also provide fantastic views over the city.

 7. Local Cuisine

+One of the top 7 things to know before visiting Lisbon is the food.
 One of the most delightful aspects of visiting Lisbon is undoubtedly the culinary journey awaiting you.
-Portuguese cuisine is a rich tapestry of flavors, blending traditional ingredients with a contemporary twist.
+Portuguese cuisine offers a rich variety of flavors, blending traditional ingredients with a contemporary twist.
 As you explore the city, make sure to indulge your taste buds in the following culinary delights:

 Pastel de Nata: The Sweet Heart of Lisbon